Hassagers Kollegium: Architecture

+A carriage arch passed through the eastern (left-hand-side) part of the building.
+A flight of.
+It provided access to the courtyard, to the rear of the building.
+The courtyard was surrounded by a half-timbered rear wing and two lateral wings.
+A flight of stairs in the eastern wall of the carriage arch provided access to the main building's beletage.
+The carriage arch was removed when the building was adapted in 1899–1900, leading to substantial changes in the building's floor plan.
+A new staircase topped by a Mansard roof was attached to the western gable of the building.
+This extension was removed in 1950.

+The facade of the now demolished dormitory building was a two-storey building.
+The transition to the roof was accented by a Lombard band.
+The roof featured two steep, triangular wall dormers.

+Today

 The kollegium has an Ephorus Colegii who, in return for doing the administrative duties such as admitting new students and managing the economy of the dormitory, lives for free in the nearby old townhouse where Dorthea Hassager originally lived.
 The current ephorus is John Edelsgaard Andersen, PhD who is also the director of the International Office of the University of Copenhagen.
 Only a person who works at the university may become ephorus.
 The title ephorus is derived from the Greek ephoros which has been vulgarized into Latin.

 The dormitory also has a janitor who takes care of the more practical aspects of managing the dorm.
 After the Second World War (in 1950) Hassagers Kollegium became integrated into the newly built 4. maj kollegiet (The 4th of May Dormitory).
 The old dormitory was torn down, and Hassagers Kollegium now shares building and ephorus with the new dormitory.
 The traditions of Hassagers Collegium live on, and application for the two dormitories remains separate (4. maj kollegiet is for children and grandchildren of the Danish freedom fighters during the War).